-While all are welcome, there is generally no explicit input given for children at 9am.
+While all are welcome, there is generally no explicit input given for children at 8am.
 We do have a space for them to break out and play, but we also welcome children to be present in the main space of the church.
-Our minister has even been known to pick up a child mid-sermon and carry on with them in tow!

-Singing plays a big part at our 9am service and our music is a mixture of hymns and songs, ancient and modern.
-Some weeks we’re accompanied by the piano and drums while other weeks we’re lead by the wonderful pipe organ.
+Singing plays a big part at our 8am service and our music is a mixture of hymns and songs, ancient and modern.
+Some weeks we’re accompanied by the piano and drums while other weeks we’re led by the wonderful pipe organ.

 While our priest will normally wear traditional robes at this service members of the congregation come as they feel comfortable coming to worship.